Fragrag/PersonalWebsite/about.md

 In 2017 he graduated from the Ghent Royal Academy of Fine Arts.
 Haryo has since then shifted towards a multimedial technological approach to photography.
 His work examines the digital image, down to its core as an array of ones and zeros, and its impact on perception, experience and memory.

-Since 2015 he has been a member of the production team for visual artist David Claerbout, assisting him in works such as _the 'confetti' piece_ and _Olympia_.

 Haryo is available to assist you with your 3D, photographic and other visual projects.
 Contact him on one of the channels listed at the bottom.

 - **BULP2020.** Ghent, Belgium.
 November, 2020